 The Board supports and encourages active shareholder participation at AGMs.
 It believes that general meetings serve as an opportune forum for shareholders to meet the Board and senior management, and to interact with them.

-The Company’s Constitution allows (a) each shareholder who is not a relevant intermediary (as defined in the Companies Act) the right to appoint up to two proxies and (b) each shareholder who is a relevant intermediary to appoint more than two proxies to attend and vote on their behalf in shareholders’ meetings.
+The Company’s Constitution allows (i) each shareholder who is not a relevant intermediary (as defined in the Companies Act) the right to appoint up to two proxies and (ii) each shareholder who is a relevant intermediary to appoint more than two proxies to attend and vote on their behalf in shareholders’ meetings.
 A copy of each of the Annual Report and Notice of AGM are sent to all shareholders.
 At general meetings, the Company sets out separate resolutions on each substantially separate issue and shareholders are given the opportunity to raise questions and clarify any issues that they may have relating to the resolutions to be passed.

 Board members and senior management are present at each shareholders’ meeting to respond to any questions from shareholders.
 The Company’s independent auditor is also present to address queries about the conduct of audit and the preparation and content of the independent auditor’s report.